maidagencies/singapore/README.md

 #### Increased house value
 Cleaning the house yourself might mean neglecting many things like water and leave it to turn into moulds.
 Stains that were small may turn into big spots that you may not be able to solve due to time constraints.
 However, when you hire a helper from a maid agency, your house will be cleaned to the core.
 This can improve the future resale value of your house.
 #### Guaranteed cleaning
-Hiring a maid from a [maid agency](https://expressmaid.com.sg) will guarantee you daily cleaning services.
+Hiring a maid from a maid agency will guarantee you daily cleaning services.
 This will come as part of the agreement you sign with the maid agency.
+#### Outsourcing of work
+Hiring a maid takes up a lot of time.
+And in sunny Singapore where time is never enough, outsource the menial tasks to the maid agencies so that you have more time to spend on the finer things in life.

+Readers may take a look at [https://expressmaid.com.sg](https://expressmaid.com.sg) and the services they provide.

 ## Chapter 2 - How to choose the right maid agency?
 Gone are the days when people outsourced their maids through neighbours, officemates, friends, and relatives.
 Going this route can be a time waster, especially if you need a maid immediately.
 That’s where the maid agency should come in handy.
 Yet you might have no idea which maid agency to choose from among the hundreds available.
 Here are a few things to look out for: